ScienceComputing/NGSOmics_Programming/README.md

-# Quantitative biology marvelously enriches our understanding of the world! 🌍 ✨
+# Awesome Quantitative biology ✨

 This repository houses conceptual viewpoints, coding practice, assignment/competition solutions based on the materials from a variety of computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and others.